slychagin/lychagin-blog-site/README.md

 The frontend of the website is based on the Bootstrap Clear Blog.
 Backend implemented in Flask.
 The functionality of the site includes the following features:
-- reegister a new user and save it into database;
+- register a new user and save it into database;
 - log in and log out;
 - admin can post, edit and delete posts (all these operations are stored in the database);
 - all registered users can leave comments under the posts, and also delete their own comments;